Temporary Procedure for International Collaboration

 An amount of up to € 20,000 is available for new or existing collaborations in the implementation of a project.
 Of this amount, a maximum of € 1,500 may be reserved in the budget for travel and accommodation costs.
 The grant can be used for hours spent on desk research and online calls/meetings and the development costs of a non-physical result such as an article, video, publication and website, but also for the development costs of a physical result such as a presentation or installation.

-This procedure has a subsidy ceiling of € 200,000 for the period up to 30 September 2020 and applications will be processed in order of receipt.
+This procedure has a subsidy ceiling of € 200,000 for the period up to 30 November 2020 and applications will be processed in order of receipt.
 The financial resources come from the Fund's budget for international cultural policy.
-In September, the initial results of this procedure are evaluated and the decision is taken to slightly adapt the terms and extend the procedure as of 1 October 2020.

 who is this procedure aimed at?